subvisual/blog/pages/posts/2014/11-november/45-offline-web-apps-with-meteor.md

 retina_cover:
 tags:
   - development
+intro: "In this blog post I'm presenting a solution to make Meteor apps work completely offline.
+In fact, Meteor apps already work offline, as long as the user doesn't close the browser."
 ---

 In this blog post I'm presenting a solution to make Meteor apps work completely offline.
 In fact, Meteor apps already work offline, as long as the user doesn't close the browser.